Structural results for the Tree Builder Random Walk: Introduction

 \subsection{The \name{} model}

 The \name{} is a stochastic process $\{(T_n, X_n)\}_{n\geq 0}$ where $T_n$ is a tree and $X_n$, a vertex of the tree, is the current position of a random walker.
-The \name{} model depends on a sequence of probability laws~$\mathcal{L}:=\mathcal{L}_1,\mathcal{L}_2,...$, with each $\cL_n$ supported on nonnegative integers, and an initial condition $(T_0, x_0)$, where \begin{itemize} \item[(a)] $T_0$ is a finite, rooted tree with a self-loop attached at the root (to avoid periodicity); \item[(b)] $x_0$ is a vertex of $T_0$. \end{itemize} At every time $n$, a random number of leaves, distributed according to $\mathcal{L}_n$, independent of everything else, are added to $X_{n-1}$, the current position of the walker.
-Whenever a positive number of leaves is drawn, the tree $T_{n-1}$ is modified immediately.
+The \name{} model depends on a sequence of probability laws~$\mathcal{L}:=\mathcal{L}_1,\mathcal{L}_2,...$, with each $\cL_n$ supported on nonnegative integers, and an initial condition $(T_0, x_0)$, where \begin{itemize} \item[(a)] $T_0$ is a finite, rooted tree with a self-loop attached at the root (to avoid periodicity); \item[(b)] $x_0$ is a vertex of $T_0$. \end{itemize} At every time $n$, a random $Z_n$ number of leaves, distributed according to $\mathcal{L}_n$, independent of everything else, are added to $X_{n-1}$, the current position of the walker.
+Whenever $Z_n>0$ happens, the tree $T_{n-1}$ is modified immediately.
 After that, the random walk takes a step on the possibly modified tree to a uniformly chosen neighbor, before the next new leaves are drawn.

-The \name{} has been recently introduced in \cite{IRVZ22} under the assumption of uniform ellipticity on the sequence of laws $\mathcal{L}$, namely $\mathcal{L}_n(\{0\})\leq 1- \kappa$ for all $n$ (thus ensuring that at least one leaf is added with probability uniformly bounded away from $0$).
+The \name{} has been recently introduced in \cite{IRVZ22} under the assumption of uniform ellipticity on the sequence of laws $\mathcal{L}$, namely $\mathcal{L}_n(\{0\})\leq 1- \kappa$ for all $n$ with some $\kappa>0$ (thus ensuring that at least one leaf is added with probability uniformly bounded away from $0$).
 The \name{} has been further studied \cite{englander2021tree}, dropping the uniform ellipticity assumption.